manuelavolpe/local-PTHA-docs/docs/spack/leonardo.md

     spack env create -d spack_env_name
     spack env activate [-p] ~/spack_env_name
     ```
-    Note that the `-p` is just a flag to visualize the environment is active.
+    Note that the `-d` option will create the environment in the current folder, typically the `home` folder but can be a dedicated one [^footnote1].
+The `-p` is just a flag to visualize the environment is active.

 1. add Python and py-pip to the environment and install them
     ```
     spack add python py-pip